Fit as a Mama Bear

 This dairy-free chicken alfredo is made with canned coconut milk and broth as its base.
 You need to use full-fat coconut milk for this recipe as you need to separate the liquid from the coconut cream in the can.

 Alfredo sauce is a classic (just like this authentic bolognese sauce recipe) but there are a lot of ways to make it!
-This version comes out creamy, comforting, and with new flavor bursts.
+This version comes out super creamy thanks to the coconut milk addition.

 When it’s time to put the noodles into the crock pot chicken alfredo, you should still have liquid left in the slow cooker (from the sauce ingredients plus the juices from the chicken).
 However, if it doesn’t look like enough, add in ¼c of water.